Drum Manor Forest Park

-The old manor ruins are used as a location for wedding photography.
+The old manor ruins are used for wedding photography.

-There is a youth camp site available to organised youth groups.
-Pre-booking is essential if you wish to use these facilities.
+There's a youth camp site available to organised youth groups.
+You must pre-book if you wish to use these facilities.
 Contact the Enniskillen Forest Office.

 About this forest

-Drum Manor was acquired from Mr Archibald Close by the Forest Service in 1964 and opened to the public as a forest park in 1970.
-Its close proximity to Cookstown and central location in Northern Ireland makes it an attractive venue for local visitors and tourists.
+Forest Service got Drum Manor from Mr Archibald Close in 1964.
+It opened to the public as a forest park in 1970.
+Its closeness to Cookstown and central location in Northern Ireland makes it an attractive venue for local visitors and tourists.

 How to get there

-This forest is situated off the A505 Cookstown to Omagh Road, approximately three miles from Cookstown.
+This forest is off the A505 Cookstown to Omagh Road, about three miles from Cookstown.